Bebo: Founding and early years

 Bebo was founded by husband-and-wife team Michael and Xochi Birch in January 2005 at their home in San Francisco.
-The website name was bought by the founders, and the backronym "Blog Early, Blog Often" was invented to answer the question of what the name meant.
+The website name was bought by the founders, and the backronym "Blog Early; Blog Often" was invented to answer the question of what the name meant.

-The website, at the height of its popularity, overtook Myspace to become the most widely used social networking website in the United Kingdom, eventually registering at least 10.7 million unique users.
+The website, at the height of its popularity, overtook Myspace to become the most widely used social-networking website in the United Kingdom, eventually registering at least 10.7 million unique users.

 Sale to AOL

 Bebo's popularity saw it sold to AOL in March 2008 for $850 million, with the Birches' combined 70% stake yielding a profit of $595 million from the deal.
 The BBC later described the AOL purchase of Bebo as "one of the worst deals ever made in the dotcom era", and it cost the then-CEO of AOL, Randy Falco, his job.

-On April 7, 2010, AOL announced that it would either sell the website or shut it down; this was mainly due to the falling numbers of unique users moving to rival site Facebook.
-AOL said that Bebo could not compete with other social networking sites in its current state and that the company could not commit to taking on the massive task to keep Bebo in the social network race.
-It has been reported that AOL's finances were struggling.
+In 2010, on April 7, AOL announced that it would either sell the website or shut it down; this was mainly due to the falling numbers of unique users moving to rival site Facebook.
+AOL said that Bebo could not compete with other social-networking sites in its current state and that the company could not commit to taking on the massive task to keep Bebo in the social-network race.
+It was reported that AOL's finances were struggling.

-The National Space Agency of Ukraine's RT-70 radio telescope sent 501 messages chosen by Bebo users, called A Message From Earth, toward planet Gliese 581c.
+The National Space Agency of Ukraine's RT-70 radio telescope sent 501 messages chosen by Bebo users, called A Message From Earth, toward the planet Gliese 581c.
 Sent on 9 October 2008, it will arrive in the spring of 2028.

 Criterion Capital Partners ownership transfer

-On June 16, 2010, AOL sold Bebo to hedge fund operators Criterion Capital Partners.
+On June 16, 2010, AOL sold Bebo to hedge-fund operators Criterion Capital Partners.

 On February 17, 2011, Bebo launched a brand-new design.
-This consisted of a new, more modern header and home page, as well as a new profile layout option.
+This consisted of a new, more-modern header and homepage, as well as a new profile-layout option.
 Users could also see who had visited their profiles (a feature which could be changed in settings).
 In April 2011, Bebo added a new notification system, similar to Facebook's – a feature which had been much-requested in feedback.
-It notified users of new inbox messages, lifestream activity and more.
+It notified users of new inbox-messages, lifestream activity, and more.

 On January 30, 2012, access to Bebo became unavailable for 36 hours, resuming normal service during the early hours of February 1, 2012.
 A Bebo spokesperson told TechCrunch that the site was down due to "a technical clusterfuck".
 Adam Levin, CEO of Bebo and Criterion Capital Partners, stated that they were trying to release some new features which caused the site to crash.
 No data was lost as a result of the outage.
 The crash triggered a belief that Bebo was gone for good, so that the hashtag #bebomemories trended worldwide on Twitter.